-EcmSpy-Cable for PDA
+EcmSpy Cable for Palm PDA

 The connection between the PDA and the Buell ECM is created via special cable and dongle (connector).